Arthrochilus: Distribution and habitat

 Elbow orchids are found in all states of Australia except Western Australia and in southern Papua New Guinea and on the Torres Strait Islands.
 The majority of elbow orchid species occur in tropical regions but A. huntianus grows in eastern Australia with the subspecies nothofagicola occurring in Tasmania.
 The tropical species grow and flower in the summer wet season, usually growing in sand in forest or woodland.

 Ecology

 The labellum of elbow orchids mimics wingless female thynnid wasps of the Superfamily Vespoidea, Family Thynnidae.
 In its attempt to fly off with the dummy female, the insect is thrust head-first against the column where the hooked wings hold the insect in place long enough for the pollinia to stick to its back.
 If it is carrying pollinia from another flower, the pollinia are crushed against the stigma.
 For three species of elbow orchid, a single species of wasp from the genus Arthrothynnus has been identified.
 In the case of some tropical species, the wasps struggle so violently with the labellum that the organ is often torn off.
 Some other orchids similarly employ thynnid wasps as pollinators but only Arthrochilus flowers have restraining hooks on the labellum.

 Species list

-The following is a list of species recognised by the Index Kewensis:
+The following is a list of species recognised by the Plants of the World Online as at October 2025: